AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-47908-fixes-the-error-a-value-less-than-or-equal-to-0-is-expected-during-checkout.md

 <u>Actual results</u>:

-The quantity entered will fail to be validated.
+* The quantity entered cannot be validated.
-The following error appears:
+* The following error appears:

->[!ERROR]
->
->Please enter a value less than or equal to 0.
+    "Please enter a value less than or equal to 0"

     The error is, however, inconsistent and may not always appear.

 ## Apply the patch